demisto/content/docs/circle_build/README.md

 ## Common Server Documentation
 This Step generates documentation files used to populate the *Script Helper* menu.

+#### Troubleshoot
 <!-- TODO: add troubleshooting errors -->
+Errors in this section indicates on a problem with the docstrings of CommonServer / CommonServerPython functions.
+Make sure all docstrings compatible with the [Sphinx format](https://sphinx-doc.org).

 ## Create Content Artifacts
+This step creates artifact files that are uploaded to the server and contain all of the content for Demisto.
-This step creates 3 zip files:
+They are composed of 3 zip files:
 - `content_new.zip`: Contains all content entities.
 - `content_yml.zip`: **legacy**.
 Contains all content entities relevant to Demisto 3.4 and below.
 - `content_test.zip`: Contains all entities under `TestPlaybooks` folder.